Ruslan310/blockCashBox/README.md

-#It`s My first App using by TypeScript
+#This is my first application using TypeScript

 #P.S.
 Sh1fter